-Their first attempt was to shorten the AK47 rifle, but this proved to be almost uncontrollable at the automatic fire.
-At about this time they adopted 5.45 mm caliber for a new generation of Kalashnikov rifles and machine guns and shortly afterward set about making a compact model in a new caliber.
-The result was the AKS-74U, which was first revealed to the West in 1982 when a specimen was captured in Afghanistan.
+Their first attempt was to shorten the AK-47 rifle, but the automatic fire proved almost uncontrollable.
+At about this time, they adopted a 5.45 mm caliber for a new generation of Kalashnikov rifles and machine guns.
+Shortly afterward, they made a compact model in a new caliber.
+The result was the AKS-74U, first revealed to the West in 1982 when a specimen was captured in Afghanistan.

-The AKS-74U is an ingenious design but in many eyes somewhat over-powerful for the self-defense role for which it is intended.
-However, it does mean that the design and operation are already familiar to any soldier who knows the AK series of rifles – which was every Soviet soldier – and, unlike submachine guns, it does not require its own particular type of ammunition, happily firing the standard rifle cartridges.
+The AKS-74U is an ingenious design but, in many eyes, somewhat over-powerful for the self-defense role for which it is intended.
+However, it does mean that the design and operation are already familiar to any soldier who knows the AK series of rifles – which was every Soviet soldier – and, unlike submachine guns, it does not require its particular type of ammunition happily firing the standard rifle cartridges.